 63: After Completion

-It is a fine irony that after completion of some project or great enterprise, there is still much left to do.
-Completion is merely a pause in the cycle of creation and decay, a momentary still point for the swinging pendulum of life.
-Though completion does imply a period of restful pause—one that usually has been well earned—it is not an actual end, but rather a uniquely harmonious flat spot in the constancy of change and movement, like the still point between the inhalation and exhalation of one’s breath.
+It is a fine irony that after the completion of a project or grand enterprise, there is still much to do.
+Completion is merely a pause in the cycle of creation and decay—a momentary still point for the swinging pendulum of life.
+Though completion implies a period of restful pause—one that has been well earned—it is not an actual ending; it is a harmonious flat spot in the constancy of change and movement, like the still point between the inhalation and exhalation of one’s breath.

-The image of After Completion is that of a kettle of water boiling over a fire.
-When the forces are balanced, the water boils properly; but if the pot is too full, it may boil over and put out the fire; or, if the fire is too hot, it may evaporate all the water.
-In the equilibrium that follows the completion of something significant, the current dynamics must be watched carefully to assure that a proper balance is maintained.
+One image of the After Completion Hexagram is that of a kettle of water boiling over a fire.
+When the forces are balanced, the water boils properly; when the pot is too full and boils over, it puts out the fire.
+On the other hand, if the fire is too hot for too long, it can evaporate all the water.
+In maintaining the equilibrium that follows the completion of an arduous task, forces at work in the situation must be monitored carefully to ensure that a proper balance is maintained.
 This is a time for fine tuning—a time for refinements and embellishments of what has been accomplished.